Nirzaree/nirzaree.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Nirzaree.
 I currently build algorithms for crop type detection at [CropIn Technologies](https://www.cropin.com/), Bangalore, India.
-I previously built algorithms for navigation and battery health for electric vehicles at [Ather Energy](https://www.atherenergy.com/), and algorithms for bicyclist safety at Lumos Design Technology.
-My overarching interest is in building technology for sustainability.
+My experience over the last few years in industry has spanned a bunch of different areas (such as electric vehicles and wearable technology for cyclists), with an overarching interest in building technology for sustainability.

 I am currently building two open source, participatory platforms aimed towards individual actions for sustainability:
 * [Sustainable Eateries](/platforms/) is a crowdsourced database of how sustainable are eateries across the globe